hertogp/iptrie/README.md

     ...> |> (&File.write("img/ipv6.dot", &1)).()

-Where the radix trees for the IP prefixes look like:
+The radix trees in the example above look like this:

 ![ipv4](assets/ipv4.dot.png) ![ipv6](assets/ipv6.dot.png)